-There are many different concepts and definitions of risk and what constitutes risk.
-However, in the context of an IRA, risk is considered to consist of two major components: the likelihood of a pest entering, establishing and spreading in Australia from imports; and the consequences or impact that may result from this.
+There are many concepts and definitions of risk and what constitutes risk.
+However, in the context of an IRA, risk is considered to consist of two major components: the likelihood of a pest entering, establishing and spreading in Australia from imports; and the consequences or impact of this.
 These two components are combined to give an overall estimate of the risk.